 Why It Is Important

 Low-income households suffer a disproportionate energy burden, defined as the percentage of gross household income spent on energy costs.
-According to the U.S. Census (2011-2015), the national average energy burden for low-income households is 8.2%—3 times higher than for non-low-income households.
-44% of U.S. households, or about 50 million, are defined as low income.
-The opportunity for savings is high particularly where many burn traditional, expensive heating fuels or are use inefficient equipment to cool old, inefficient homes, leading to above-average energy expenses.
+According to the U.S. Census (2011–2016), the national average energy burden for low-income households is 8.6%—3 times higher than for non-low-income households.
+Of all U.S. households, 44%, or about 50 million, are defined as low income.
+The opportunity for savings is high particularly where many burn traditional, expensive heating fuels or use inefficient equipment to heat and cool old, inefficient homes, leading to above-average energy expenses.

-There are compounding factors that prevent many low-income households from accessing these technologies: lack qualifying credit scores and the ability to pay for financing of upgrades and the fact many are renters—not owners—of their homes.
-Landlords may not be incentivized to make energy improvements, leaving those benefits out of reach for tenants.
-Low income community institutions and businesses often lack access to capital needed to make cost-saving energy improvements.
+There are compounding factors that prevent many low-income households from accessing these technologies.
+This includes the lack of qualifying credit scores and the ability to pay for financing of upgrades.
+The fact that low-income households are disproportionately renters—not owners—of their homes further compounds the issue.
+This is because landlords may not be incentivized to make energy improvements, leaving those benefits out of reach for tenants.

 Energy efficiency and renewable energy technologies can not only lower energy bills for low-income households but are also proven to improve indoor air quality, safety and comfort, thereby positively impacting human health.
 Energy retrofit projects also improve resiliency to rising energy costs, thereby increasing the ability of struggling families to stay in their home.
 When hiring locally, these projects also help to shore up neighborhood housing and create local jobs where they are often greatly needed.